Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-with-amplify-cli.md

 Learn how to quickly configure, install, and run your Discovery and Traceability agents with basic configuration using Axway Central CLI.

-To configure the agent, Axway Central CLI and Amplify platform connectivity are required.
+Axway Central CLI and Amplify platform connectivity are required to configure the agent.

 1. Configure the agent from any machine that has access to the Amplify platform (<https://platform.axway.com>) and a graphical environment (optional).
-2. Once the configuration is complete, the configuration procedure will output all the AWS CLI commands to run the agents in the selected infrastructure (EC2 or ECS fargate cluster).
+2. Once the configuration is complete, the configuration procedure will output all AWS CLI commands to run the agents in the selected infrastructure (EC2 or ECS fargate cluster).

 ## Agent configuration machine pre-requisites